leanprover-community/lean4-samples/SimpleMonads/readme.md

 So this means `StateT` will transform `Except String Float` into some new return type, in this case it will become `Nat → Except String (Float × Nat)` because we need the to be able to pass in the state and get back the modified state, so it returns the division result, and the updated state as a tuple.
+But note that the error case is still `String` and not `String × Nat` - this means in the case the function throws an exception, you do not get back any updated state - which kind of makes sense.

 You can now use `bind` manually to chain the 2 monadic functions, in this case (`modify` from StateT and `pure` from `ExceptT`) and the `bind` function on StateT is defined as: